 - European Governance.
 (Erasmus+ Jean Monnet Chair).

 - European Union and West Balkans.
 (Erasmus+ Jean Monnet Centre of Excellence).

 In addition there is a year-long module in Social Science Research Methods which is delivered in three seminars throughout the academic year, respectively at the start of each study period.
 The module focuses mostly on research design, thesis writing and related skills.

 In addition to theoretical aspects, all core modules emphasize development of applicable skills and student assessment tends to be throughout the teaching period.
 Most of the core modules include a capstone project and all modules include a limited number of distance/e-learning activities during the teaching period.

-The masters’ thesis is selected from a list of topics or is devised by the student in collaboration with the program director and the prospective supervisor.
-In context, the program’s masters’ theses are directed to focus either on interdisciplinary empirical studies combining one or more aspects of risk management, analytics and politics/International relations, or focus on illustrative applications/implementations of risk management and/or analytics techniques in an enterprise/organizational setting.
+The Master’s Thesis is selected from a list of topics or is devised by the student in collaboration with the program director and the prospective supervisor.
+In context, the program’s Masters’ Thesis are directed to focus either on interdisciplinary empirical studies combining one or more aspects of risk management, analytics and politics/International relations, or focus on illustrative applications/implementations of risk management and/or analytics techniques in an enterprise/organizational setting.
 The thesis may be written in Greek or in English.

 Duration of studies: 12 months

-More information available in greek website.
+More information is available in the Greek website.
 Please click here or use the language selector at the top menu.